Intersections of randomly translated sets

 where $h(L,u)$ is the support function of $L$ and $h(L,u)^+$ is its positive part, and $S_{d-1}$ is the surface area measure of $K$.

-In Section~\ref{sec:asympotic}, we extend this result by replacing the volume with a general finite measure $\mu$, which is absolutely continuous on a neighbourhood of the boundary of $K$ and has density function which behaves like a power of order $\alpha$ near the boundary of $K$.
+In Section~\ref{sec:asympotic}, we extend this result by replacing the volume with a general finite measure $\mu$, which is absolutely continuous in a neighbourhood of the boundary of $K$ and has density function which behaves like a power of order $\alpha$ near the boundary of $K$.
 The limit is given by a similar integral which depends on the support function $h$ and the asymptotic behaviour of the density function of $\mu$ near the boundary $\partial K$.
 The function of this power then appears in the scaling factor of $X_n$ as $n^\gamma$ with $\gamma=(1+\alpha)^{-1}$.
-It is natural that only behaviour of $\mu$ near $\partial K$ matters for the asymptotic of $n^{\gamma} X_n$, since $K-\xi_i$ for $\xi_i$ within any positive distance of $\partial K$ does not contribute to the intersection in \eqref{eq:1}.
+It is natural that only the behaviour of $\mu$ near $\partial K$ matters for the asymptotic of $n^{\gamma} X_n$ since $K-\xi_i$ for $\xi_i$ within any positive distance of $\partial K$ does not contribute to the intersection in \eqref{eq:1}.

-The second main technical tool relies on the fact that convergence in distribution of regular closed random sets can be derived from the convergence of their inclusion functionals, which generalizes a weak convergence criterion for random convex bodies.
+The second main technical tool relies on the fact that convergence of the inclusion functionals of regular closed random sets implies the convergence in distribution of the closure of their complements.